davetom13/coop-webapp/README.md

 ## Hardware needed
 * Raspberry Pi - I'm using a Model B with satisfactory results.
 Using other models may require changing the I2C bus used.
 A Pi 2 would allow for better performance if mjpg-streamer has to software encode the video from the camera.
 * Camera - I'm using a Logitech C310 USB webcam.
-I don't currently recommend this model as mjpg-streamer has issues using the raw mjpeg mode so I have to use YUV mode and convert which increases the CPU and USB bus load.
-It should be fixable as others report this working, but I haven't delved too deep into this yet.
+I had problems getting this to work with the original [mjpg-streamer](http://sourceforge.net/projects/mjpg-streamer/) (had to use YUV and software convert which increased the CPU and USB load.)
+I switched to the fork shown above which is used by [octopi](https://github.com/guysoft/OctoPi) and am now able to run the camera in mjpg mode.
 * Alamode for Raspberry Pi - I'm using this as the interface between the Pi and the controls for the coop.
 See https://github.com/seanano/coop-alamode for more details on the firmware and hardware needed for this.
 I'm also using the RTC on this board for the Pi in case it powers up with no external network connection for NTP.